Visa

 Visa Application

-As a general rule, you must submit the following documents along with your visa application in person at a German embassy or consulate:
+As a rule, you must submit at least the following documents when applying for a visa:

 • Application form (short-term stay, long-term stay)